ShlomiShatz/WBR-ready/README.md

 #### Power Suppliers
 The WBR has two sides.
 We will name the side with the main power switch **SIDE A**, and the side with the black switch and LED lights **SIDE B**:
 ![1](https://github.com/ShlomiShatz/WBR-ready/assets/86709272/d28adfaf-763f-4ae3-8e9e-fd0293a38e47)
+Open the A side and you will see two M2-ATXs that supply the power to the intire robot.